theodoroesjoshua/rock-paper-scissors/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
 Open index.html to go to the homepage of the website.
+Here you can choose, whether you want to go with rock, paper or scissors for the next round of the game.
+At the same time, the computer will randomly pick its hand and the round will then be played.
+If you win a round, you will get a victory point.
+Same case for the computer.
+First to 5 points win the match!
 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- CONTACT -->